 Upon successful completion of all requirements, the student will be able to:

-- Demonstrate comprehensive knowledge of the basic principles and vocabulary of exercise science and nutrition.
+- Demonstrate comprehensive knowledge of the basic principles and vocabulary of exercise science and nutrition

-- Design and prescribe exercise programs to restore health and maintain optimal well-being.
+- Design and prescribe exercise programs to restore health and maintain optimal well-being

-- Pass a national certification exam (ACSM, NSCA).
+- Pass a national certification exam (ACSM, NSCA)

-- Demonstrate problem solving, professionalism, critical thinking and communication.
+- Demonstrate problem solving, professionalism, critical thinking and communication

-- Continue their education in exercise physiology, nutrition or other health professions programs or find entry-level employment in an exercise science-related discipline.
+- Continue their education in exercise physiology, nutrition or other health professions programs or find entry-level employment in an exercise science-related discipline

 Students will take a series of courses related to human anatomy and physiology; exercise assessment, prescription and programming; exercise physiology and nutrition.
 Class size varies in undergraduate courses with lab and recitation sections kept to a maximum of 26 students per section.
 Labs allow students to practice skills such as ECG interpretation, vital sign monitoring, health risk appraisal, fitness assessment, exercise testing and prescription, and exercise instruction.
 Students are encouraged to work with faculty on independent study projects.
 Students also complete an internship to gain hands-on experience in exercise science.

 Students will complete lab-based coursework in the Exercise Physiology lab designed to enhance the teaching and training of the clinical and applied aspects of exercise physiology.
-The lab is located in Diefendorf Annex and serves to prepare students for national certifications in exercise assessment, prescription and programming.
+The lab is located in Diefendorf Annex and serves to prepare students for national certifications in exercise assessment, prescription and programming of healthy and clinical populations.
 Students have opportunities to work with faculty in department laboratories including the Emergency Responder Human Performance lab, Center for Research and Education in Special Environments (CRESE), the Nutrition and Health Research lab, and the Center for Health Research.
 CRESE is one of the only research centers in the world that allows scientists to study extreme environments.
 The full CRESE team includes scientists from three schools: Public Health and Health Professions, Engineering and Applied Sciences, and the Jacobs School of Medicine and Biomedical Sciences.

 The department of Exercise and Nutrition Sciences includes 12 tenured/tenure track faculty members, 5 clinical faculty members, and 7 affiliated faculty members.
 Faculty research interests include: environmental physiology; emergency responder health and safety; temperature regulation; obesity; food motivation; phytosterols; and caffeine use.
 Over 130 classes a year are taught by ENS faculty with the support of seven teaching assistants.
 Undergraduate courses are primarily taught by full-time faculty members with specializations in nutrition and exercise physiology.